alchemyplatform/aa-sdk/site/packages/aa-ethers/provider-adapter/getPublicErc4337Client.md

 head:
   - - meta
     - property: og:title
-      content: EthersProviderAdapter • getPublicErc4337Client
+      content: EthersProviderAdapter • getBundlerClient
   - - meta
     - name: description
-      content: Overview of the getPublicErc4337Client method on EthersProviderAdapter in aa-ethers
+      content: Overview of the getBundlerClient method on EthersProviderAdapter in aa-ethers
   - - meta
     - property: og:description
-      content: Overview of the getPublicErc4337Client method on EthersProviderAdapter in aa-ethers
+      content: Overview of the getBundlerClient method on EthersProviderAdapter in aa-ethers
 ---

-# getPublicErc4337Client
+# getBundlerClient

-`getPublicErc4337Client` is a method on `EthersProviderAdapter` that gets the underlying viem client which has [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) capability.
+`getBundlerClient` is a method on `EthersProviderAdapter` that gets the underlying viem client which has [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) capability.

 ## Usage